trevorcohn/mantis/README.md

     cmake .. -DEIGEN3_INCLUDE_DIR=eigen
     make -j 2

-substiting in a different path to eigen if you have placed in a different directory.
+substituting in a different path to eigen if you have placed in a different directory.

 This will build the two binaries